 The excitement that new teachers feel the weeks before classes begin can sometimes be overshadowed by anxiety and self-doubt.
-The drive to make sure those teachers have a successful first year led the College of Education to the develop the Beginning Teachers Institute (BTI) four years ago.
+The drive to make sure those teachers have a successful first year led the College of Education to the develop the Beginning Teacher Institute (BTI) four years ago.

 “Recent graduates have had teaching preparation in their senior year,” said Michael Maher, assistant dean for Professional Education and Accreditation.
 “We think of the BTI as job preparation.”